sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

  | 1.0 |             |  Manjunath Prabhu, Sureshkannan Duraisamy, Marty Lok, Marc Snider       | Initial version                   |

 # About this Manual
-This document provides design requirements and interactions between platform drivers and PMON for SONiC on VOQ chassis with linecard CPU's.
+This document provides design requirements and interactions between platform drivers and PMON for SONiC on VOQ chassis with line-card CPU's.

 # Scope
 For first phase of design, this document covers high level design of the platform support and its interactions with PMON in a VOQ chassis environment.
 Operations like firmware upgrade will be added at later stage of the development.
-This document assumes all linecards and control cards(aka supervisor) has a CPU complex where SONiC would be running.
-It only considers Fabric cards without CPU or SONiC isn't running on Fabric CPU even if its available.
-Also, this document assumes linecards cant be powered on without control card operationally up and running.
+This document assumes all line-cards and supervisor-cards have a CPU complex where SONiC would be running.
+It only considers fabric-cards without CPU or SONiC isn't running on Fabric CPU even if its available.
+Also, this document assumes line-cards cant be powered on without the Supervisor being operationally up and running.

 # Acronyms
+Control Card - Supervisor Card of the Chassis

 PSU - Power Supply Unit

 SFM - Switch Fabric Module

 Platform Stack - Set of Processes, Daemons, Dockers implementing functional requirements of a platform & its perpherals. (i.e PMON docker, Thermalctld, Database docker, etc)

-Management Stack - Set of Processes, Daemons, Dockers implementing management interface of chassis, linecard and per-asic. (i.e CLI, SNMP, DHCP, etc).
+Management Stack - Set of Processes, Daemons, Dockers implementing management interface of chassis, line-card and per-asic. (i.e CLI, SNMP, DHCP, etc).

 Control Plane Stack - Set of Processes, Daemons, Dockers implementing control plane protocols suchs as BGP, EVPN and also providing complete APP/ASIC DB Orchestration(OrchAgent).

 Datapath Stack - Set of Processes, Daemons, Dockers, API's implementing datapath ASIC hardware programming via SAI interface.

 ## 1. Modular VOQ Chassis Reference
 The below picture shows reference of VOQ chassis highlevel hardware architecture.
-Chassis has 1 or 2 control cards (aka supervisor cards), 1 or more linecards and 1 or more switch fabric cards.
+Chassis has 1 or 2 supervisor cards, 1 or more line-cards and 1 or more switch fabric-cards.
 It also has 1 or more FAN tray, 1 or more PSUs and midplane ethernet.
-In general, control cards manages the perpherals like fan, psu, midplane ethernet, etc.
+In general, the Supervisor manages the perpherals like fan, psu, midplane ethernet, etc.

 ![Modular VOQ Chassis](pmon-chassis-images/voq-chassis.png)

 ## 2. SONiC Platform Management and Monitoring
 ### 2.1.
 Functional Requirements
-At a functional level of a chssis, SONiC will manage control cards, line cards and all other peripheral devices of the chassis as required by chassis platform vendor specification.
+At a functional level of a chssis, SONiC will manage supervisor-cards, line cards and all other peripheral devices of the chassis as required by chassis platform vendor specification.
 Below requirements capture some of the key areas that is required to operate a VOQ chassis.

-* Chassis control cards & line cards should be able to boot using ONIE or any vendor specific boot method.
+* Chassis supervisor-cards & line-cards should be able to boot using ONIE or any vendor specific boot method.
-* Linecards should be managed via control card to support operations like power up/down, get operational status.
+* Line-cards should be managed via the Supervisor to support operations like power up/down, get operational status.
-* In a typical chassis, control card manages the fan speed based on various temperature sensors readings from linecards and a chassis.
+* In a typical chassis, the Supervisor manages the fan speed based on various temperature sensors readings from line-cards and a chassis.
-* Control card monitors PSU's of the chassis.
+* The Supervisor monitors PSUs of the chassis.
-* LED's and Transceiver's are present on linecards and can be managed via linecard's SONiC platform instances.
+* LED's and Transceiver's are present on line-cards and can be managed via line-card's SONiC platform instances.
 * Some of these perpherals are plug-able and hot-swap capable.
-* In general, VOQ chassis has midplane ethernet which interconnects linecards and control cards together for its internal communication.
-This should be initalized upon platform booting and can be used as IP connectivity between control cards, linecards.
+* In general, VOQ chassis has midplane ethernet which interconnects line-cards and supervisor together for its internal communication.
+This should be initalized upon platform booting and can be used as IP connectivity between supervisor, line-cards.
-* Each linecard will have management interface either directly to external management interface or via internal midplane ethernet.
+* Each line-card will have management interface either directly to external management interface or via internal midplane ethernet.

 ### 2.2.
 Chassis Platform Stack
-In a modular disaggregated SONiC software architecture, each linecard will run an instance of SONiC platform stack and control card would run its own instance of SONiC platform stack.
-Each linecard resources are manged as independent fixed platform and also providing all the above functional requirements to operate the chassis.
+In a modular disaggregated SONiC software architecture, each line-card will run an instance of SONiC platform stack and the Supervisor would run its own instance of SONiC platform stack.
+Each line-card resources are manged as independent fixed platform and also providing all the above functional requirements to operate the chassis.
 Below picture describes high level view of the platform stack.

 ![Chassis Platform Stack ](pmon-chassis-images/pmon-chassis-stack.png)

-* Each linecard & control card will have its own ONIE_PLATFORM string to differentiate between each other and also variation of it.
+* Each line-card & supervisor-card will have its own ONIE_PLATFORM string to differentiate between each other and also variation of it.
-* Control card wont run any protocol stack except SWSS, SyncD dockers for managing Switch Fabric.
+* The Supervisor wont run any protocol stack except SWSS, SyncD dockers for managing Switch Fabric.
-* Each linecard & control card would run one instance of PMON container.
+* Each line-card & supervisor-card would run one instance of PMON container.
-* Each linecard & control card would run one instance of redis server for common platform monitoring (host network) and also uses per-asic redis for SFP monitoring.
+* Each line-card & supervisor-card would run one instance of redis server for common platform monitoring (host network) and also uses per-asic redis for SFP monitoring.
-* Control card & linecard could communicate over midplane ethernet.
-In order to provide this IP connectivty between control & line card, midplane ethernet drivers are run on host network namespace.
+* The supervisor-card & line-card could communicate over midplane ethernet.
+In order to provide this IP connectivty between supervisor & line card, midplane ethernet drivers are run on host network namespace.
-* Each linecard & control card gets IP address (internal network) assigned to this midplane ethernet based on slot information.
+* Each line-card & supervisor-card gets IP address (internal network) assigned to this midplane ethernet based on slot information.
-* Control card PMON will have all sensors readings via either fetching linecard redis servers(subscribe to multiple servers) or global redis db on control card(publish to single server).
+* The supervisor-card PMON will have all sensors readings via either fetching line-card redis servers(subscribe to multiple servers) or global redis db on the Supervisor(publish to single server).
 * SONiC on a fixed platform has put together PMON 2.0 API's for platform vendors to implement peripheral drivers (kernel or userspace).
 Most of the existing PMON 2.0 API's will be used for chassis and some key changes and enhancments required as detailed below.
-* Control card will provide driver implementation to obtain linecard status such as present, empty.
+* The supervisor-card will provide driver implementation to obtain line-card status such as present, empty.

 ## 3. Detailed Workflow
 ### 3.1 Chassis Boot Process

 SONiC supports ONIE as a boot method and also provides vendor specific boot method.
-In either boot method, control card of chassis will be booted first and followed by linecard.
-For first phase of design, it assumes that control card should be operationally ready before linecards to boot.
-This is important because some of the sensors and fan settings are managed in a control card and it has to set with correct values when linecards are running to make chassis healthy and avoid over heating.
+In either boot method, the Supervisor of chassis will be booted first and followed by line-card.
+For first phase of design, it assumes that the Supervisor should be operationally ready before line-cards to boot.
+This is important because some of the sensors and fan settings are managed by the Supervisor and it has to set with correct values when line-cards are running to make chassis healthy and avoid over heating.

-#### 3.1.1 Controlcard Boot Process
+#### 3.1.1 Supervisor Boot Process

-Control card can be booted using ONiE method.
+Supervisor card can be booted using ONiE method.
 Upon boot, unique ONIE_PLATFORM string will be provided in a ONIE firmware to differentiate the cards and services/dockers it could start via systemd-generator.
-In case of control card, there wont be dockers like BGP, LLDP, etc started.
+In case of supervisor card, there wont be dockers like BGP, LLDP, etc started.
 This service list is included as part of platform specific service list file.

 ```
     device/